doot0/TwatAuth/readme.md

 2. Create an app in your timeline's name
 3. Create your tokens inside the UI twitter provides

-I wrote a blog post outlining the process a bit better here: <a href="http://blog.doot0.co.uk/blog/2013/06/14/how-to-get-your-tweet-timeline-with-oauth-plus-php/">http://blog.doot0.co.uk/blog/2013/06/14/how-to-get-your-tweet-timeline-with-oauth-plus-php/</a>
+~~I wrote a blog post outlining the process a bit better here: <a href="http://blog.doot0.co.uk/blog/2013/06/14/how-to-get-your-tweet-timeline-with-oauth-plus-php/">http://blog.doot0.co.uk/blog/2013/06/14/how-to-get-your-tweet-timeline-with-oauth-plus-php/</a>~~ (blog offline)

 ## What?
 TwatAuth is a fairly crude way of retrieving your timeline of tweets using version 1.1 of Twitter's API.